Classroom (Live) Courses

 When a course is cancelled, students are notified via telephone (if no answer, the Columbia representative leaves a message and also emails a cancellation notice).

-Price may vary due to location, dates, and course.
+Pricing may vary due to location, dates and course.
 Pricing is subject to change at the discretion of Columbia’s Board.
 Any price changes will be issued an “as of” date.
 A surcharge of $20 per course or $40 per string will be charged for registrations received within 30 days of the course date.

-Most CE Courses include a post-course assessment (similar to an exam) but is not graded and intended for student’s use only.
-An exam is required for all qualifying education (pre-license) courses.
+Most CE Courses include a post-course assessment (similar to an exam), but is not graded and intended for student’s use only.
+An exam is required for all qualifying education (pre-licensing) courses.
 There are at least two exam questions per course hour.

 A Course Completion Certificate or Course Transcript is issued when course work is completed.